RaspberryPiFoundation/scratch-curriculum/de-DE/Term 1/Gespensterjagd/Gespensterjagd.md

 Wenn Du eine neue Figur hinzufügen möchtest, gehe einfach die Schritte von oben noch einmal durch!

 ## Speichere Dein Projekt { .save }

+## Community Contributed Translation { .challenge .pdf-hidden }

+This project was translated by Anastasia Heilmann.
+Our amazing translation volunteers help us give children around the world the chance to learn to code.
+You can help us reach more children by translating a Code Club project via [Github](https://github.com/CodeClub/curriculum_documentation/blob/master/contributing.md) or by getting in touch with us at hello@codeclubworld.